This Oatmeal Craisin Cookie is a giant, soft, delicious cookie loaded with tons of oatmeal, dried cranberries, and rich dark chocolate chips.

 Eggs.
 Use room temperature large eggs.
 If you forget, just place the eggs in a bowl of warm water for about ten minutes.

 Cornstarch.
-This one might be a surprise.
 Cornstarch helps keep the cookies nice and tender.
 It also helps keep the dough from spreading so you can make your cookies big and thick.

 Oatmeal.
-I used Quaker Oats old fashioned rolled oats for this oatmeal craisin cookie to give it as much texture and chewiness as possible.
-Quick oats are okay, but your cookies won’t have that nice chewy texture.
+I use Quaker Oats old fashioned rolled oats for this oatmeal craisin cookie to give it as much texture and chewiness as possible.
+Quick cooking oats are okay, but your cookies won’t have that nice chewy texture.

 Craisins.
 Craisins add sweetness, chewiness, and pretty red jewels of color throughout the cookie.

 Dark chocolate chips.
+My favorite is Ghirardelli's bittersweet chocolate chips.
 The slight bitterness of dark chocolate chips is delicious in a sweet cookie with cranberries and oatmeal.

 400-degree oven.
 One of the secrets to making such a big, fat, thick oatmeal cookie that’s crispy on the outside and soft on the inside is a hot oven.
 I know, you’re probably used to baking all your cookies at 350.
 But this really works.